 Abstract

 Content analysis is a research tool used to determine the presence of certain words, themes, or concepts within, for example, textbooks.
-Mathematics textbooks have significant impact on students’ learning due to their role during the instructional processes.
-Both quantitative and qualitative data from primary and secondary sources were employed using content analysis of grade-12 Mathematics textbook and responses 23 teachers from schools of three randomly selected zones out of seven.
-The objective is to identify strengths and/or weaknesses of the textbook and challenges affecting teachers’ instructional practices thereby recommending corrective measures to be taken by stakeholders and policy makers.
-The nine units/sub-topics of the textbook have been analyzed in terms of coverage, vertical-horizontal relationships, integration, continuity, sequence and the application of higher-level cognitive objectives.
-Results from responses to closed-and open-ended questions revealed that major problems to the instructional practices include low interest of students (Mean = 4.22, SD = 1.06) resulting in high rate of migration, bulky content (Mean = 4.0, SD = 1.14), lack of support from parents (Mean = 3.78, SD = 0.98), Shortage of time/period allotment (Mean = 3.65, SD = 1.05), and insufficient training (Mean = 3.35, SD = 1.05).
-The identified themes/patterns are narrated, sequenced and interpreted using different perspectives.
-Findings indicated that there are no conceptual problems throughout, but there are weaknesses on the textbook such as problem of horizontal articulation with other subjects like Physics.
-There is a need of addressing the imbalance on the cognitive objectives and teachers focus on lecturing to cover the voluminous content.
-This requires due attention through the participatory approach model (PAM), including awareness creation to reduce migration and providing continuous short-term trainings for teachers as per set national and/or international standard at all levels to improve the quality of education.
+Mathematics textbooks have a significant impact on students’ learning due to their role during the instructional processes.
+Both quantitative and qualitative data from primary and secondary sources were employed using content analysis of grade-12 mathematics textbooks and responses from 23 teachers from schools in three randomly selected zones out of seven.
+The objective is to identify strengths and/or weaknesses of the textbook and challenges affecting teachers’ instructional practices, thereby recommending corrective measures to be taken by stakeholders and policymakers.
+The nine units/sub-topics of the textbook have been analyzed in terms of coverage, vertical-horizontal relationships, integration, continuity, sequence, and the application of higher-level cognitive objectives.
+Results from responses to closed-and open-ended questions revealed that major problems with the instructional practices include low interest of students (Mean = 4.22, SD = 1.06) resulting in a high rate of migration, bulky content (Mean = 4.0, SD = 1.14), lack of support from parents (Mean = 3.78, SD = 0.98), shortage of time/period allotment (Mean = 3.65, SD = 1.05), and insufficient training (Mean = 3.35, SD = 1.05).
+The identified themes/patterns are narrated, sequenced, and interpreted using different perspectives.
+Findings indicated that there are no conceptual problems throughout, but there are weaknesses in the textbook, such as the problem of horizontal articulation with other subjects like physics.
+There is a need to address the imbalance on the cognitive objectives, and teachers focus on lecturing to cover the voluminous content.
+This requires due attention through the participatory approach model (PAM), including awareness creation to reduce migration and providing continuous short-term trainings for teachers as per set national and/or international standards at all levels to improve the quality of education.

 References